AidaLulaj01/CivicsPolitical/README.md

 We will divide 80% of the data into a “training" section.
 We will then use the remaining 20% for the “test” section of data.

 The input layer will be comprised of 148 variables fed to a neuron.
 These neurons will connect to a 100-neuron hidden layer.
-Finally, the output layer will consist of five categories (in accordance with the survey question structure): voted Trump, voted Hillary Clinton, Voted Other, Did not Vote, and Not Sure.
+Finally, the output layer will consist of five categories (in accordance with the survey question structure): voted Trump, voted Hillary Clinton, Voted Other, Did not Vote, and Not Sure/Don't Recall.